+The Casttlyn family name dates back to the ancient Anglo-Saxon culture of Britain.
+The name comes from when an early member worked as a person who worked in a castle.
 The original bearer of the surname Casttlyn may have held the post of governor or constable of the castle.
 However, the surname might also be derived from residence near a castle, or from services or rent owed to a castle.
 The surname Casttlyn is derived from the Old Norman French word castel, which means castle.

 Early Origins of the Casttlyn family